ajitpawar/Structura/Phase3/IndividualReports.md

 * This course was a great opportunity to learn many technical concepts that are critical in the software engineering industry.
 The main tool being able to use git properly.
 Initially, this was a challenge for me as I only ever used git/github for personal projects and not for a collaborative project.
 This led me to learn various features such as Pull Requests, code reviews and resolving merge conflicts.
 Another issue was learning Android development.
 I learned about the different components that make up the app such as the UI layouts, views, fragments, etc.

 * As a team member, I would say my strength is communication and being a team player.
 Throughout the project, I have effectively communicated with my group members on planning and implementing various features of the app.
-I also work with the goal being efficent and timely completion of various phases of the project.
+I also work with the goal being efficient and timely completion of various phases of the project.

-* My main weakness as a team member would be that I did not contributed as much technical inputs as I would have liked to due to my lack of experience in mobile app development and being a bit outdated with Java.
+* My main weakness as a team member would be that I did not contribute as much technical inputs as I would have liked to due to my lack of experience in mobile app development and being a bit outdated with Java.